unixtomato/nmcrg/README.md

 The model is trained with [PyTorch](https://pytorch.org) and the codes for MCRG analysis  are written in C++.
 Please install PyTorch  and make sure the compiler supports C++11.
 The figures are plotted with [Matplotlib](https://matplotlib.org).
 Please install it as well.

+The code by default run on GPU, but fallback to CPU if no GPU is available.

 ### Examples
 First, we prepare a dataset with 10,000 spin configurations MC sampled 32x32 Ising model at the critical temperature.